AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 Add parameters and validation to the function.

-- Add a `string` parameter `Path` that decides the location of the new file, with validation that the directory exists.
+- Add a `string` parameter `Path` that decides the location of the new file, with validation that the directory exists
-- Add validation to the `Name` parameter to ensure that the file name is a `string` between 5 to 10 characters.
+- Add validation to the `Name` parameter to ensure that the file name is a `string` between 5 to 10 characters
-- *Optional:* Add the `string` parameter `Content` for the text that the new file should contain.
+- *Optional:* Add the `string` parameter `Content` for the text that the new file should contain

 ```PowerShell
 function New-FileInDirectory {